thuma/BESK/README.md

 For local testing you need to fill out:

-<YOUR-EMAIL>, the email you use to login to slack.
+<YOUR_EMAIL>, the email you use to login to slack.

 <SLACK_CLIENT_ID> & <SLACK_SECRET>,
     1. Create an app for slack at [https://api.slack.com/apps](https://api.slack.com/apps).